 A data-driven agency

-The foundation of the Peace Corps’ reform efforts during the Obama Administration was a Comprehensive Agency Assessment [PDF] commissioned in January 2010, a six-month process that resulted in a new strategic plan [PDF].
+The foundation of the Peace Corps’ reform efforts was a Comprehensive Agency Assessment [PDF] commissioned in January 2010, a six-month process that resulted in a new strategic plan [PDF].
 Beginning with this assessment, the Peace Corps has been firmly committed to operating as a data-driven agency, measuring for impact and highly focused on rigorous monitoring and evaluation of all programs.

 Strategically targeted resources and country presence for greatest impact: